-In the spirit of the famous Beatles song "Hey Jude", this young harbor seal continues to recovery bravely at The Marine Mammal Center after enduring a rather severe shark bite to her left flank.
-Jude was found alone and suffering on the sand at Delmonte Beach on August 15, 2011.
+In the spirit of the famous Beatles song "Hey Jude," this young harbor seal recovered bravely at The Marine Mammal Center after enduring a rather severe shark bite to her left flank.
+Little Jude was found alone and suffering on the sand at Del Monte Beach near Monterey on August 15, 2011.

-"Jude's condition is particularly poignant, given she's only a young pup, just starting out on her own and recently weaned from her mother," explained Dr. Bill Van Bonn, director of veterinary science at the Center.
-"She has much to overcome, given her bite wounds and antibiotic treatments for lung worm and pneumonia.
+"Jude's condition is particularly poignant, given she's only a young pup, just starting out on her own and recently weaned from her mother," explained Dr. Bill Van Bonn, Director of Veterinary Science at the Center.
+"She has much to overcome, given her bite wounds and antibiotic treatments for lungworm and pneumonia.
 We will also have to re-evaluate Jude's back flipper if it doesn't improve," added Dr. Van Bonn.

-In fact, just last year a beloved Northern Elephant Seal patient, named Gupta, also received the curative benefits of this amazing sweet treatment for another shark bite!
+In fact, just last year a beloved northern elephant seal patient, named Gupta, also received the curative benefits of this amazing sweet treatment for a shark bite!
 Gupta was successfully rehabilitated and released back to the sea.
-In Jude's case, it will also take some time for her wounds to heal, using a combination of antibiotics and honey, and for her lungs to improve.
-But, Jude is eating well and making progress.
-Her body is responding to the powerful combination of veterinary treatments, and it is hoped that soon, just like the song says, Jude will be able "to make it, better..."
+In Jude's case, it took some time for her wounds to heal, with a combination of antibiotics and honey, and for her lungs to improve.
+But, Jude was eating well and made rapid progress while she was at the Center.
+Her body responded to the powerful combination of veterinary treatments, and just like the song says, Jude was able "to make it, better..."

 On September 9, 2011, Jude and two sea lions, Calypso and Niesen, were released back to the ocean at Point Lobos State Reserve in Monterey County!

 Find out how you can Get Involved to help marine mammals.

 Find out the Latest News at The Marine Mammal Center.